TITLE: Love, Life and the List

 Seventeen-year-old Abby Turner’s summer isn’t going the way she’d planned.
 She has a not-so-secret but definitely unrequited crush on her best friend, Cooper.
 She hasn’t been able to manage her mother’s growing issues with anxiety.
 And now she’s been rejected from an art show because her work “has no heart.”
 So when she gets another opportunity to show her paintings, Abby isn’t going to take any chances.

 Which is where the list comes in.

-I absolutely loved the relationship Abby had with her grandfather.
-I think that it added a sweet and sensitive side to the novel that I didn’t realize I needed.
-I never realized that their sarcastic conversations would replay over and over in my head, but I’m glad they did!
-They always brought a smile to my face.
+I absolutely love the relationship Abby has with her grandfather.
+It adds a sweet and sensitive side to the novel.
+And their sarcastic conversations always brought a smile to my face.

-My only qualm with this, and albeit, it’s small, is the way in which anxiety was dealt with in this book.
-Specifically, I feel as though there wasn’t much detail given as to her mother’s anxiety and why it was as bad as it was.
-I felt that at times it was sort of glossed over and I found myself wanting to know more as to why Abby’s mother dealt with crippling anxiety and its significant link to Abby’s emotion.
-But I did appreciate the way in which West accentuated the grippling issues that come with having anxiety.
-I just would have liked to have had more background information.
+My only issue with the book is how anxiety is dealt with.
+Overall, I feel like there wasn’t much detail given behind her mother’s anxiety.
+I found myself wanting to know more as to why Abby’s mother dealt with crippling anxiety and its link to Abby’s emotion.
+But I did appreciate the way in which West accentuated the crippling issues that come with having anxiety.
+Honestly, I just would have liked to have had more background information.

 Overall, I highly recommend this to anyone looking for a story of romance, friendship and finding your inner self and peace!
 I will definitely be going for some more Kasie West books in the future.
 Especially since this was the first in a set of three standalone books, where the characters crossover!
 Can’t wait to see how things unfold in other books!